Tmitchy/-SOC-Incident-Documentation/investigations/001-Malicious-FileScript-Download-Attempt-Alert.md

 **10. Lessons Learned**
 What this incident taught me:
   - What **aCSHELL** is: a string used by attackers to trick the Check Point web server's routing logic.
-  - Through further research, I gained a better understanding of how this vulnerability was exploited, particularly by recognizing how web attacks work by modifying parameters, such as the directory traversal payload.
+  - After conducting more in-depth research, I developed a clearer understanding of the intricacies of this particular vulnerability.
+This involved sending a meticulously crafted email to a potential victim, referred to here as Austin.
+Through this process, I learned that the exploitation of the vulnerability typically requires the victim to open an email that has been specifically designed to take advantage of flaws within certain versions of Microsoft Outlook software.
+The targeted email contains elements that can trigger the vulnerability when accessed, potentially compromising the user's system and data security.
-  - How CVE-2024-24919 specifically bypasses authentication.
+  - How CVE-2025-21298 specifically exploits Windows operating systems and applications.

 ---